 Prologue

-This book is a compilation of brief and personal reflections that I shared with myself.
-I started compiling them from the beginning of my new life in a different country, Germany.
-Without any knowledge of German and with a poor English level.
+This book is a compilation of brief and personal reflections that I started compiling at the beginning of my new life in a different country, Germany, without any knowledge of German and with a poor level of English.
 Fortunately, things have changed a lot since then.

-All this journey has not been made for the reader to like it, but the author.
-Feel, therefore, invited just to know me better.
+All this journey has not been made for the reader to like it but for the author.
+Therefore, I feel invited to get to know myself better.

 By Jesús Valera Reales

 The book you have in your hands is the work of more than two years of one of the most skilled persons that I have ever met: my brother, José María.
-The real reason to write this prologue is none other than to put the reader in a situation in which, while reading the book, they can understand the context of specific chapters.
+The real reason to write this prologue is to put the reader in a situation where, while reading the book, they can understand the context of specific chapters.

 Our father was overwhelmed by what was happening.
-The encounters between him and us got bigger and bigger until we ended up relegated – all seven of us – to the garage in the duplex in which we “lived,” as the backyard of a castle.
+The encounters between him and us got bigger and bigger until we relegated – all seven of us – to the garage in the duplex where we “lived,” as the backyard of a castle.
 Additionally, we were utterly forbidden to go upstairs where the main rooms were (kitchen, living room, bathrooms, and bedrooms) unless it was time to eat or go to sleep, with all the “human necessities” that implies.

-The disagreements with her continued growth as time passed, until the point where my father was forced to decide that we all will return to the flat where we grew up with our mother, our home.
+The disagreements with her continued as time passed until my father was forced to decide that we all would return to the flat where we grew up with our mother, our home.

 By Francisco Javier